KarolBedkowski/tbviewer/README.rst

 ============

 This application don't require special steps to install.
-Just unpack and run via tbviewer.py
+Just unpack and run via tbviewer.py or tbcalibrate.py

 Runtime Requirements
 --------------------